qunitjs/qunit/docs/assert/notOk.md

 ---
 layout: default
 title: assert.notOk()
-description: A boolean check.
-Passes if the first argument is falsy.
+description: Check if the first argument is falsy.
 categories:
   - assert
 ---